jwplayer/buildpipe-buildkite-plugin/README.md

                - build
              path:
                - project3/
-               - project2/somedir/  # project3 steps will also be trigger by changes in this dir
+               - project2/somedir/  # project3 steps will also be triggered by changes in this dir
 ```

 ### dynamic\_pipeline.yml